CheckPointSW/CloudGuardIaaS/terraform/azure/nva-into-existing-hub/README.md

 # Check Point CloudGuard Network Security Virtual WAN Terraform deployment for Azure

-This Terraform module deploys Check Point CloudGuard Network Security vWAN NVA solution into an existing vWAN Hub in Azure.
+This Terraform module deploys Check Point CloudGuard Network Security Virtual WAN NVA solution into an existing vWAN Hub in Azure.
 As part of the deployment the following resources are created:
 - Resource groups
 - Azure Managed Application: